BYUignite/sootlib/docs/models/1_chemistry.md

 $$
 where \f$D_m\f$ is particle diffusivity, \f$l_m\f$ is a particle mean free path, \f$\bar{c}_m\f$ is the mean particle velocity, and \f$g_m\f$ is defined in \cite Fuchs_1964 page 291.
 (Note that Seinfeld erroneously leaves off the \f$\sqrt{2}\f$ in the second term of \f$g_m\f$.)

+## Jupyter notebook

+Here is a <a href="https://nbviewer.org/github/BYUignite/sootlib/blob/master/docs/models/coagulation.ipynb" target="_blank">link</a> to a Jupyter notebook with coagulation kernels plotted.